AdobeDocs/analytics.en/help/import/use-cases/paid-search-metrics.md

 1. Click **[!UICONTROL Next]** and name your data source.
 This name appears in the Data Source Manager.
 1. Accept the service agreement and click **[!UICONTROL Next]**.
 1. Select the three standard metrics: [!UICONTROL Impressions], [!UICONTROL Clicks] and [!UICONTROL Total Cost] and click **[!UICONTROL Next]**.
-1. Now “map” this new data source to the custom events we created in [Configure Success Events](/help/admin/admin/c-success-events/t-success-events.md).
+1. Now "map" this new data source to the custom events we created in [Configure Success Events](/help/admin/admin/c-manage-report-suites/c-edit-report-suites/conversion-var-admin/c-success-events/t-success-events.md).

     ![Mapping](assets/data-source-mapping.png)